readthedocs/readthedocs.org/docs/guides/using-requirements-file.rst

 Using the requirements file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Now, once the requirements file has been created for either scenario;
+Once the requirements file has been created;

-- Login to your Read the Docs project ( you have to be admin of the project).
+- Login to Read the Docs as project admin.
-- Go to My Projects (using the drop-down arrow next to your username in the top right).
-- From the list of your Read the Docs projects, click on the project you wish to modify.
-- Click on the Admin button along the top row.
-- Go to advanced settings.
-- Enable the option ``Install your project inside a virtualenv using setup.py install``.
+- Select the project from My Projects.
+- Go to ``Admin > Advanced Settings > Requirements file``.
-- In the ``Requirements File:`` text-box below that, specify the path of the requirements file you just created.
-- The path should be relative to the root directory of the documentation project.
+- Specify the path of the requirements file you just created.
+The path should be relative to the root directory of the documentation project.